-There are three leased areas at Conchas Lake: The New Mexico State Parks holds a 360-acre lease, and two areas, the golf course and Adobe Belle, are operated by concessionaires.
+There are three leased areas at Conchas Lake: NMSP currently holds the lease for 360-acres of which two areas, the golf course and Adobe Belle, are operated by concessionaires.
 There are no other recreational outgrants issued in the form of permits or leases to recreational partners, referred to as grantees, at Conchas Lake.
 In the future, as new leases are developed, each grantee would be responsible for the operation and maintenance of their leased area.
 Although USACE does not provide direct maintenance within any of the leased locations, it may occasionally lend support where and when appropriate.
-The USACE reviews requests and ensures compliance with applicable laws and regulations for proposed activities in all leased and USACE-operated HDR areas.
+The USACE reviews requests and ensures compliance with applicable laws and regulations for proposed activities in all leased and USACEoperated HDR areas.
 USACE works with partners to ensure that recreation areas are managed and operated in accordance with the objectives prescribed in Chapter 3.

-NMSP Managed and Operated Areas

-NMSP currently holds the lease for 360 acres.
+NMSP Managed and Operated Areas NMSP currently holds the lease for 360 acres.